Aisha Taymur: Education

 Against Taymur's mother's attempts to teach her embroidery, Taymur's father educated her in the Quran, Islamic Jurisprudence, Arabic, Turkish, and Persian.
 Her father also taught her composition, where she began her literary career with poetry in all three of her learned languages.
 Taymur was dedicated to education but because of gender at time in Egypt, she was restricted to only study in her home.
 Taymur voiced her anger with the segregation in poems when only 13.
 At age 14 she gave up her studies and writing when she married Mahmud Bey al-Islambuli.
 After the death of her daughter, father and husband, she returned to Egypt where she studied with female tutors on the subject of poetic composition.

 Family

 Taymur was born to a literary family; her brother Ahmed Pasha Taymur was a researcher and novelist.
-She also had two nephews: Mohammad Taymur, a playwright and Mahmud Taymur, a novelist.
+She also had two nephews: Muhammad Taymur, a playwright and Mahmud Taymur, a novelist.

 The Taymur's believed Persian is the language of literature and refinement, whereas the Arabic language is used for religion and the people.

 Taymur's father always wanted to provide his daughter with adequate education.
 Taymur got married in 1854 when she was 14 to Mahmud Bey al-Islambuli, a Turkish notable, and left with her husband to Istanbul.
 In 1873, Taymur's daughter, Tawhida, died from an unknown illness.
 Her father died in 1882, followed closely by the death of her husband in 1885, which prompted her to return to Egypt where she resumed her writing.
 Her poems mourning her daughter are considered the best in that genre in modern times.